abhinandkr56/C-Sharp/README.md

 You can contribute with pleasure to this repository.
 Please orient on the directory structure and overall code style of this repository and refer to [our contributing guidelines](./CONTRIBUTING.md) for more details.
-If you want to ask a question or suggest something, please open an issue.
+If you want to ask a question or suggest something, please open an issue..